A. C. Reynolds High School

 A. C. Reynolds High School is a public secondary school located in Asheville, North Carolina.
 The school accommodates grades 9-12 and is a part of the Buncombe County Schools System.
-It's mascot are the rockets.
+Its mascot is a Rocket.

 History

-The school was named after Alonzo Carlton Reynolds (1870–1953), or "A.C." as he was better known, who had a 53 year career in education.
+The school was named after Alonzo Carlton "A.C."
+Reynolds (1870–1953), who had a 53 year career in education.

 Honors

 A. C. Reynolds High School was honored as a National Blue Ribbon School in 2002.